 An infinity of Little Hours changed my life and many others.
 The book about five young men as they entered the Western world’s most austere monastic will be front and center when I judge myself.
 The young men sought the face of God.
 Their novice master told them, “get to God or get out,” four them got out but are still trying to get to God.
 The fifth young man, Dom Philip, is already there, he got to God.

 My most difficult, challenging, and painful achievement was staying in relationship during the twenty-six months of my husband’s very long, complicated, and difficult death.
-I am currently working on a narrative of my experience as a death partner during this time.
+I am currently working on a narrative of my experience as a death partner with Dom Philip during this time.
 This, I believe, would be my most important legacy.